msolli/proletarian/README.md

 (defn do-something! [db-conn foo]
   ;; Do stuff here
   ;; Enqueue a job:
-  (job/enqueue! db-conn ::the-job-type foo)
+  (job/enqueue! db-conn ::job-type-foo foo)
   )

-(defmethod job/handle! ::the-job-type
+;; Pass this function as the second argument to
+;; proletarian.worker/create-queue-worker
+(defn handle-job!
-  [context job-type payload]
+  [job-type payload]
-  ;; Do the work here.
+  ;; Do the dispatch of job types here.
+This could maybe invoke a multimethod ;; that dispatches on `job-type`.
+See
   ;; The value of payload is whatever was passed as third argument to ;; job/enqueue! (the value of foo in do-something! in this case).
   )